Civic Engagement and Public Service

 General contact information: email@example.com, (609) 258-6136

 The Student Volunteers Council promotes an ethic of community involvement and works to foster and strengthen partnerships within our community.
 SVC builds upon the assets of students and other community members and encourages a holistic vision of our community through awareness, action and reflection.
 Founded in 1967, the SVC has grown to become Princeton's largest student-run organization.
 SVC facilitates discussion on community issues, sponsor service trips around the country during breaks, host the annual Community Action pre-orientation program, and coordinates over 40 weekly service projects in Princeton, Trenton and Greater Mercer County.

-Programs within organization: The SVC sponsors more than forty projects which work with community organizations in Princeton, Trenton and surrounding areas each week of the academic year.
+Programs within organization: The SVC sponsors many projects which work with community organizations in Princeton, Trenton and surrounding areas each week of the academic year.
 Projects are grouped into seven categories: (1) Education and Tutoring; (2) Elderly Outreach; (3) Health; (4) Mentoring & Tutoring; (5) Social Action & Emergency Services; (6) Special Needs; and (7) Youth Outreach.